mantidproject/mantid/docs/source/interfaces/diffraction/Engineering Diffraction.rst

 Focus
 -----

-This tab allows for the focusing of data files by making use of the :ref:`EnggFocus<algm-EnggFocus>` algorithm.
+This tab allows for the focusing of data files - summing up spectra in a given region of interest.
 To do this a new or existing calibration must be created or loaded (see above) and a vanadium run must also be supplied for normalisation.

 The data will be focused over the region of interest selected in the calibration tab.